sbchengyiwei/Vicky_Blog/Graph Theory/Union find.md

 ### 3-2 Get the number of components

-> Just union all the nodes according to the question, then use count() fuction in UnionFind to return the number of components.
+> Just union all the nodes according to the question, then use count() function in UnionFind to return the number of components.

 - [200.
 Number of Islands](https://leetcode.com/problems/number-of-islands/)